 List features famous women of psychology, like Marie-Louise von Franz, Lisbet Palme and more people.While this isn't a list of all female psychologists, it does answer the questions "Who are the most famous female psychologists?" and "Who are the best female psychologists?"

-Birthplace: New York City, USA, New Yorksee more on Joyce Brothers
+- Birthplace: New York City, USA, New York

-Birthplace: Lewiston, Maine, United States of Americasee more on Julie Berry
+- Birthplace: Lewiston, Maine, United States of America

-Kay Redfield Jamison is an American clinical psychologist and writer.
+- Kay Redfield Jamison (born June 22, 1946) is an American clinical psychologist and writer.
 Her work has centered on bipolar disorder, which she has had since her early adulthood.
-She holds a post of Professor of Psychiatry at the Johns Hopkins University School of Medicine and is an Honorary Professor of English at the University of St Andrews.... more on Wikipedia
+She holds the post of the Dalio Professor in Mood Disorders and Psychiatry at Johns Hopkins University School of Medicine and is an Honorary Professor of English at the University of St Andrews.... more on Wikipedia

-Lauren Slater is an American psychologist and writer.
-She is the author of seven books, including Welcome To My Country, Prozac Diary, and Lying: A Metaphorical Memoir.
-Her 2004 Opening Skinner's Box: Great Psychology Experiments of the Twentieth Century, a description of psychology experiments "narrated as stories," has drawn both praise and criticism.
+- Lauren Slater (born March 21, 1963) is an American psychotherapist and writer.
+She is the author of nine books, including Welcome To My Country (1996), Prozac Diary (1998), and Lying: A Metaphorical Memoir (2000).
+Her 2004 book Opening Skinner's Box: Great Psychological Experiments of the Twentieth Century, a description of psychology experiments "narrated as stories", has drawn both praise and criticism.
 It was nominated for a Los Angeles Times Kirsch award for science and technology writing, and was named as a 2005 Bild Der Wissenschaft book of the year in Germany.
-Criticism has focused on Slater's research methods and on the extent to which some of the experiences she describes may have been fictionalized.
-Other awards Slater has won ... more on Wikipedia
+Criticism has focused on Slater's research methods and on the extent to which some of the experiences she describes may have... more on Wikipedia